Elon Musk Starlink Direct-To-Phone Satellites

 After Musk paid a staggering $44 billion for Twitter, he sacked 80% of the company’s staff, renamed it X, and lost more than half its advertising revenues.
 Now, after his most recent expletive-laden retort against the boycott, more advertisers may desert X, whose business model is highly dependent on advertising for revenues.

-Yet, this doesn’t seem to faze Musk who is probably the world’s single most powerful and influential private individual.
+Is elon musk the most powerful man in the world ?
+Yet, this doesn’t seem to faze Musk who is probably the world’s single most Powerful is Elon Musk and influential private individual.
 Musk is the founder, CEO, and chief engineer of SpaceX, the co-founder, CEO, and product architect of Tesla, the founder of The Boring Company, the co-founder of Neuralink, and besides being the co-founder and initial co-chairman of OpenAI, this year he founded his own artificial intelligence company. xAI, which has debuted its own AI chatbot, Grok.

 His businesses, particularly the electric vehicle maker Tesla and rocket builder and launcher SpaceX have impressive heft.
 Tesla, which began commercial operations in 2008, already has a 20% market share of the global electric vehicle market (last year it produced 1.4 million cars); and more than 50% of the US EV market.
 SpaceX has launched more payloads than any country or company in the world, all put together.
 Most of these payloads were its own Starlink satellites (more on that later).
 Neuralink, his venture that aims at implanting a chip in the human brain so that people can communicate with electronic devices and computers simply by thinking, is already beginning human trials.
 And, the Boring Company has embarked upon low-cost multi-level tunnel passages to offer cost-effective transportation in the US.